Content Map Terms

 British Columbia Specific Information

 Hepatitis B is a virus that attacks the liver.
-It can cause serious disease, including permanent liver damage (cirrhosis), and is also the main cause of liver cancer.
+It can cause serious disease, including permanent liver damage (cirrhosis), and is the main cause of liver cancer.

 The hepatitis B vaccine provides immunity for at least 10 years and likely for a lifetime when completing the full series.
 There are currently no recommendations for a healthy person to receive a booster for this vaccine if they have completed the full series.